List of humorous units of measurement: Nanocentury

 A unit sometimes used in computing, the term is believed to have been coined by IBM in 1969 from the design objective "never to let the user wait more than a few nanocenturies for a response".
 A nanocentury is one-billionth of a century or approximately 3.156 seconds.
 Tom Duff is cited as saying that, to within half a percent, a nanocentury is π seconds.

-New York Second
+New York second

-The New York Second ("the shortest unit of time in the multiverse") is defined as the period of time between the traffic lights turning green and the cab behind one honking.
+The New York second ("the shortest unit of time in the multiverse") is defined in Terry Pratchett's novel Lords and Ladies as the period of time between the traffic lights turning green and the cab behind one honking.
 The idiomatic expression "in a New York minute", used in various contexts to mean an instant or a very short time, is of similar origin, referring to the busyness of New York and impatience of its residents.

-Onosecond
+Ohnosecond

-An "onosecond" is the second after one makes a terrible mistake, such as deleting the wrong file or sending a text message to the wrong person, where the person in question can do nothing but say "oh no".
+An "ohnosecond" is the second after one makes a terrible mistake, such as deleting the wrong file or sending a text message to the wrong person, where the person in question can do nothing but say "oh no".
+The term is believed to originate from Elizabeth Powell Crowe's 1993 novel, The Electronic Traveler.